-You have a GIFT, and the CETL would like you to share it!
+You have a GIFT, and we would like you to share it!

-The CETL is excited to announce a call for Great Ideas for Teaching (GIFT) in which you, the educator, share an instructional technique, project, design, or pedagogical method that yields a positive experience for your students (e.g., contributes to persistence, increased engagement, meaningful learning).
+The Office of Curriculum and Instructional Support is excited to announce a call for Great Ideas for Teaching (GIFT) in which you, the educator, share an instructional technique, project, design, or pedagogical method that yields a positive experience for your students (e.g., contributes to persistence, increased engagement, meaningful learning).
 Your GIFT should be such that it could be widely adopted by faculty in any discipline (i.e., specific and detailed enough to be easily enacted, but general enough to be able to be used in many different courses and programs.

 Desired Style and Format

 Style.
 The style of the GIFT series should be in narrative format, perhaps, similar to a TED Talk: interesting, personable, yet educational.
 In short, drawing upon your personal and professional experiences, use this opportunity to share a brief narrative surrounding a technique that works to inspire learning in your class.

 We would like to capture your GIFT in a 3-4 minute video that you record in the privacy of our Maker Space Studio at a time that works for your schedule.

 Do you have an idea, but aren’t sure where to start?
 John Jackson provides a few tips to prepare for the delivery of your GIFT in this short video

 The Impact of Out of Class Meetings to Foster Community and Improve Writing (3:34)

 Dr. Kirsten Weber discusses the positive impact of holding out of class discussions with students to review instructor feedback and develop an implementation plan.